 Signs of a shoulder fracture are:

 - No shoulder movement

 - pain and swelling

 - grinding in the shoulder when moving it

 Conclusion: Advice from Dr. John

-If you experience any of the signs of painful shoulder, it is time to get help.
+If you experience any of the signs of a painful shoulder, it is time to get help.
 Most of the signs and symptoms of a painful shoulder can be prevented and alleviated.
-Physical therapy and non-invasive treatments are a must first.
+Physical therapy and non-invasive treatments should be your first course of action.
 Ease your shoulder pain with strength training, physical therapy, and mobility at COR in Santa Clara.

 If YOU are in the Bay Area, Apply for aN EVALUATION

 - Pieters L, Lewis J, Kuppens K, et al. An update of systematic reviews examining the effectiveness of conservative physiotherapy interventions for subacromial shoulder pain.
 Journal of orthopaedic & sports physical therapy.
 2019;1-33:1-33. doi:10.2519/jospt.2020.8498